genndy007/genndy007/README.md

 -->

-<h3 align="center">Application Backend Developer</h3>
+<h3 align="center">Python/JS Backend Developer</h3>

 - 📫 Reach me on [Telegram](https://t.me/vimacs), [E-Mail](mailto:kochevgenazp@gmail.com), [LinkedIn](https://www.linkedin.com/in/hennadii-kochev-40364b192/)

-- 🔭 Nowadays working with Data Science Python libraries
+- 🔭 Nowadays working with Python libraries mostly
-- 🌱 Currently learning TypeScript and Nest.js to never be a Data Scientist :)
+- 🌱 Currently learning Django, Celery, Docker to become a real Backend dev
-- 👯 Already want to move to some Django/Flask :))))))))
+- 👯 Want to find a job as Junior Django dev or Junior Python dev, ready to learn and become better
-- 👯 Or maybe even to FastAPI, as my comrade says it is better for me and my skills
+- 👯 Flask dev or FastAPI dev is also considerable, I am always open to dialog
 - ⚡ Always looking to collaborate with anyone, whenever I have time for it...
-- 🤔 2 years of [my bachelor study](https://kpi.ua/ru/fiot) are over, 2 to go!
+- 🤔 3 years of [my bachelor study](https://kpi.ua/ru/fiot) are over, final year ahead!